bcballesteros/LRDAD-Media/README.md

 # LRDAD-Media
-This is the repository of photos and videos of LRDAD fieldwork.
+Photo carousel code of LRDAD fieldwork photos and videos.